hyurl/alar/README.md

 ## Auto-loading and Hot-reloading

-In NodeJS (with CommonJS module solution), `require` and `import` will immediately load the corresponding module and make a reference *"copy"* in the current scope.
-Which means, if the module doesn't finish initiation, e.g. circular import, the application may not work as expected, and if the module file is modified, the application won't be able to reload that module without restart the program.
+In NodeJS (with CommonJS module solution), `require` and `import` will immediately load the corresponding module and make a reference in the current scope.
+Which means, if the module doesn't finish initiation, e.g. circular import, the application may not work as expected.
+And if the module file is modified, the application won't be able to reload that module without restart the program.

-Alar, on the other hand, based on namespace and ES6 proxy, it creates a weak-reference of the module, and only import the module when needed.
-And since it's weak-referenced, it will not make any copy to the module, and when the module file is changed, it can wipe out the memory cache and reload the module with very few side-effects.
+Alar, on the other hand, based on namespace and ES6 proxy, it creates a *"soft-link"* of the module, and only import the module when truly needed.
+And since  it's soft-linked, when the module file is changed, it has the ability to wipe out the memory cache and reload the module with very few side-effects.

 ### How to use?

-In order to use Alar, one must create a root `ModuleProxy` instance, and assign it to the global namespace, so other files can directly use it as a root namespace without import and share the benefits of declaration merging (in TypeScript vernacular, if not using is, just ignore any tips and code of declaration merging that may be discussed).
+In order to use Alar, one must create a root `ModuleProxy` instance, and assign it to the global scope, so other files can directly use it as a root namespace without import and share the benefits of declaration merging (in TypeScript vernacular).

+**NOTE: Since v5.5, Alar introduced two new syntaxes to get the singleton and** **create new instances of the module, they are more light-weight and elegant,** **so this document will in favor of them, although the old style still works.**

 ### Example